GuideNepalPersonal FinanceHubPillar

 Three honest reading paths:

 • New to all this.
-Start at section 1, work down to section 4.
-That is roughly the first two years of work for most salaried readers.
+Begin at section 1 and work down to section 4.
+For most salaried readers, that covers roughly the first two years of work.

 • Already saving and confused about CIT/SSF/insurance/home loans.
-Jump to sections 3, 4, and 7 — those are the three places mistakes are most expensive.
+Skip to sections 3, 4, and 7.
+Those are the three places where mistakes are most expensive.

 • Past the basics, deciding what to do with surplus.
 Sections 5 and 6 are the relevant ones.

-The blog will keep growing — dhukuti math, IPO/Mero Share walkthroughs, gold-as-an-asset, wedding budgets, and a few more — and they'll be filed into this same index as they land.
-Bookmark this page if you want the up-to-date map.
+The blog will keep growing.
+Dhukuti math, IPO/Mero Share walkthroughs, gold-as-an-asset, and a few others will land in this same index as they come out.
+Bookmark the page if you want the up-to-date map.

 Questions or specific situations you want covered?
 Email parjanya57@gmail.com.